-Central London is under enormous pressure for redevelopment, and we spend most of our time advising on large scale redevelopments.
+Central London is under enormous pressure for redevelopment, and we spend most of our time advising on or fighting large scale redevelopments.

 We are principally concerned by developers trying to increase height and volume to an unreasonable extent.
 We understand that developers see increasing height as an easy way to make a greater profit in Central London.
 However the harm that such changes cause to our conservation areas cannot be overstated.

-Our priority in assessing redevelopments is to ensure that the scale and massing of any proposed buildings are appropriate to the surrounding buildings.
+Our priority in assessing redevelopments is to ensure that the scale and massing of any proposed buildings are appropriate to the immediate neighbours and historic context.